STAC-IITMandi/STAC-IITMandi.github.io/CONTRIBUTING.md

         1. Open pgAdmin , by default the user is `postgres`.
         2. Type your Server Password.
 (Asked during installation.)
-        3. TO create, head on to the Databases Right click and create.
+        3. To create, head on to the Databases Right click and create.
 By Default owner set to `postgres`.
 Click 'Save'.
         4. Database created.

 4. You can have the project running in a virtual environment or otherwise.
 Virtual environment is a preffered option.